Nishwin-007/AWS-Cloud/README.md

 * Management tools
 * Security

-This Quick Start Guide helps you to understand on how to use AWS.
+This Quick Start Guide helps you to understand on how to use Amazon EC2.

 To use AWS,
 1. Go to aws.amazom.com.